montali/scala/README.md

   if (n == 0) 1 else n * factorial(n - 1)
 ```

-is not, as the last action is `n * factorial(n - 1)`, involing a product and not the pure call.
+is not, as the last action is `n * factorial(n - 1)`, involving a product and not the pure call.
 One can require a function to be tail recursive by using the `@tailrec` annotation.
 If we wanted to make `factorial` tail recursive, we could introduce an _accumulator_ as follows: